tarwn/lessthandot-hugo/blogs/content/posts/2013-11-13-congratulations-2013-microsoft-mvp.md

 **Some Influential Folk**

 <img style="float: right;" src="/wp-content/uploads/users/mndba/OtherSQLFamily1.jpg" width="150" height="96" alt="" />
-<u>My “Other SQL Family” </u>– I would not get to do the cool things I do without the support of my wife Jen and two young boys, Darren and Joe.
+<u>My "Other SQL Family" </u>– I would not get to do the cool things I do without the support of my wife Jen and two young boys, Darren and Joe.
 They get me.
 It's that simple.
 Knowing that I love my work with the SQL Server Community, they support me unconditionally.
 Upon arriving home from PASS Summit 2012, I found them at baggage claim, holding this sign.
 They are that awesome.

 <u>A Unicorn and a Teacher </u>– I first met Jason Strate (<a href="http://www.jasonstrate.com/" target="_blank">B</a> | <a href="https://twitter.com/stratesql" target="_blank">T</a>) in 2011 during his final year as Chair of PASSMN, a position I would one day hold myself.
 I met Sarah (<a href="http://sarahsjolander.wordpress.com/" target="_blank">B</a> | <a href="https://twitter.com/Dancem0m" target="_blank">T</a>) a few months later during my first SQL Saturday volunteer gig at SQL Saturday 99.
 Jason sets a great example of what it means to be an MVP and together he and Sarah personify <a href="https://twitter.com/search?q=%23SQLFamily&src=typd" target="_blank">#SQLFamily</a>.